lostintangent/workspace-layout/README.md

         "icon": "bug"
       },
       [
-        // Group one or more terminals into a split termianl group {
+        // Group one or more terminals into a split terminal group {
           "name": "Foo", // Terminals can be created without a default command "icon": "account"